 - Override truck accidents.
 Similar to an underride truck accident, an override truck crash occurs when a truck drives over the rear of a passenger vehicle in front of the truck.
 Both types of accidents may result in significant damages to the roof of the vehicle, as well as the passengers inside.

 - Squeeze play accidents.
 A squeeze play accident is an accident where a vehicle is “squeezed” between a large truck and another object, such as the curb.
-In most cases, this happens when a large trucks needs to make a right hand turn.
-Because large trucks need more room to turn, a truck may move into the left lane despite the fact that it is making a right hand turn.
-Losing patience or misunderstanding a truck driver’s intentions, a vehicle may try to pass the truck, or turn in front of it, on the right hand side.
+In most cases, this happens when a large truck needs to make a right-hand turn.
+Because large trucks need more room to turn, a truck may move into the left lane despite the fact that it is making a right-hand turn.
+Losing patience or misunderstanding a truck driver’s intentions, a vehicle may try to pass the truck, or turn in front of it, on the right-hand side.
 As the truck begins to make its right turn, the car can become wedged between the truck and the curb.

 - Driver fatigue — Truck drivers may experience extreme fatigue and lose alertness if they spend too many hours behind the wheel without adequate rest.
 Federal hours-of-service regulations limit the number of hours truckers can drive without a break.
 But truck drivers may use poor judgment and disregard the limits.

 - Improper lane changes — Truck drivers may attempt to change lanes and collide with a motorist driving alongside in a truck blind spot.
 Truck drivers must check carefully for other vehicles before changing lanes.

 - Inadequate driving training — Commercial truck drivers must have the training and experience to handle large tractor-trailers safely.
 Drivers who drive tank trucks must have additional training beyond that of other 18-wheeler drivers.
 If a truck driver does not have adequate training, that can contribute to a serious accident such as a jackknife accident or rollover accident.